rax-maas/blueflood/README.md

     java.rmi.server.hostname
     com.sun.management.jmxremote.port

-You can use any tool that supports JMX to get metrics out of Blueflood.
+You can use any tool that supports JMX to get internal performance metrics out of Blueflood.

-Additionally, metrics can be pushed directly to a [Graphite](http://graphite.wikidot.com/) service by specifying the following in your Blueflood
+Additionally, internal performance metrics can be pushed directly to a [Graphite](http://graphite.wikidot.com/) service by specifying the following in your Blueflood
 configuration: